-In some cases, a squelch or PL-detect output on the radio is used, this also needs to be on the correct port.
-The X-Link interface input shall be "pulled down" for the interface to detect the radios output.
+In some cases, a squelch or PL-detect output on the radio is used, this also needs to be on the correct port of the radio.
+The X-Link interface input can be set to either "active low" or "active high".